jerrodq2/freelancing-website-practice-project/info/database_and_tables.md

 	* Ex: freelancer worked at google for 8 years, from date A to date B
 	* Relates: has a one-to-many relationship with freelancers, with employment_history being the many.

+* **jobs** - This table is the main part of the project, it is the jobs that connect the other main tables.
+These are jobs that are created and post by clients, and accepted by freelancers.
+The main focus of this project is centerd around this table and how it works with other tables.
+	* Ex: a 'job' to create a simple front end website can be created by a client, then later accepted by a freelancer.
+	* Relates: Has a one-to-many relationship with clients, with the client being the one.
+It also has a one-to-one relationship with freelancers, fields, client_reviews, freelancer_reviews, and job_activity

+saved_jobs

+m-m with either clients or freelancers - update the freelancer and client relationship descriptions above. proposals invitaitons

 * **client_reviews** - Info